Finding an internship

-- Look for internship listings through Handshake, LACN and NIC.
+- Look for internship listings through Handshake.
 You can also find opportunities through your own internet searches.

-- Identify prospective employers in your field of interest and/or geographic area and check their web sites or call to inquire about internship opportunities.
-Vault and Glassdoor may be good resources to start.
+- Identify prospective employers in your field of interest and/or geographic area and check their websites or call to inquire about internship opportunities.

 - Talk with people in your network to find out about "hidden opportunities" (that is, ones that may not be posted publicly).

 Application deadlines for internships vary widely.
 The process of searching for internships and applying takes time.
 Don't miss out on great opportunities by waiting too long to get started.
 Some of the first deadlines for summer internships are as early as December, so it's a good idea to get started looking during fall semester.